blackbird014/trainer/analysis/modularization-analysis.md

 ### 1. Reusability
 - Each module can be used independently in other projects
 - Prompt manager can be used for any prompt-based application
+- **Prompt security module can be used in any prompt-based system**
 - LLM provider can be used for any LLM application
 - Format converter is general-purpose